sebescudie/GammaLauncher/README.md

 ## Contributing

-If you wanna contribute to the app by adding functionalities or whatever, please do so !
+If you wanna contribute to the app by adding functionalities or whatever, please do so!

 cheerz